Usage statistics collection¶

 update_sharing (object or null)

-Set only when the user changes the usage statistics sharing setting so that the server can update its data.
+Set when the user changes the usage statistics sharing setting, so that the server can update its data.
 Otherwise,

 null